zaltark/Pred-Rd-Accidents/data/README.md

 2.  **One-Hot Encoding**: This is the proposed method for encoding our categorical features.
 It will create new binary columns for each category (e.g., `is_urban`, `is_rural`), allowing the model to learn a specific weight for each one.

-3.  **Create Interaction Features**: We should explore creating new features by combining existing ones.
-For example, a 'poor_visibility' feature could be created by combining specific categories from the `lighting` and `weather` columns.
-This could capture non-linear relationships and provide more predictive power.
+3.  **Create Interaction Features**: We should explore creating new features by combining existing ones to capture non-linear relationships.
+    *   A `poor_visibility` feature could be created by combining specific categories from the `lighting` and `weather` columns.
+    *   A `school_season_x_time_of_day` interaction feature should be created to capture the complex, time-dependent effect of the school season.
+This would involve creating new categories like 'School_Morning', 'NonSchool_Afternoon', etc.